Doncaster Sheffield Airport: Public urged to join demonstation march this weekend

-Members of the public are being urged to turn out in force for a demonstration march opposing the impending closure of Doncaster Sheffield Airport.
+As many as 1000 people are expected to turn out in force for a demonstration march today opposing the impending closure of Doncaster Sheffield Airport.

 Workers, union officials and Doncaster MPs will all gather for the demonstration this weekend which will culminate in a rally outside the airport, earmarked to close by owners Peel at the end of this month.